surafeltilahun/Processing-Unstructured-Data/README.md

 The algorithm requires column names and footers as a parameter and API from PDFTables (https://pdftables.com/) to convert the PDFs to Excel.
 It also requires four folders; Source, Converted, Output and Archive.

-Source - is a folder that should contain the original PDF files &nbsp;
+Source - is a folder that should contain the original PDF files

-Converted - is a folder that shold contain the converted Excel files &nbsp;
+Converted - is a folder that shold contain the converted Excel files

-Output - should comprise files that have been cleaned and saved in CSV format &nbsp;
+Output - should comprise files that have been cleaned and saved in CSV format

-Archive - this folder holds the original PDF files that have been successully processed by the algorithm (moved from source folder) &nbsp;
+Archive - this folder holds the original PDF files that have been successully processed by the algorithm (moved from source folder)